barfowl/OpenSubdiv/documentation/bfr_overview.rst

 OpenSubdiv, *Bfr* considers parametric coordinates as 2D (u,v) pairs for all purposes.
 All faces have an implicit 2D local parameterization and all interfaces requiring parametric coordinates consider only the (u,v) pair.
-If interaction with some other toolset requiring barycentric coordinates for triangles is necessary, it is left to users to compute the implicit *w* accordingly.
+If interaction with some other tool set requiring barycentric coordinates for triangles is necessary, it is left to users to compute the implicit *w* accordingly.